axoflow/axosyslog-core-docs/content/docs/chapter-sources/source-pacct/_index.md

   - The `pacctformat` plugin must be loaded.
 By default, {{% param "product.abbrev" %}} automatically loads the available modules.

-  - The `scl.conf` file must be included in your `syslog-ng` configuration:
+  - The `scl.conf` file must be included in your AxoSyslog configuration:

     ```c
         @include "scl.conf"